sudosoph/docs/content/how-to/rum.md

 #### 2) Come up with a descriptive HTML classname for each one of your classifications

-A good classname for your Home classification would be something like `rum-home`.
+A good classname for your Product classification would be something like `rum-product`.
+All that matters is that it makes sense and is easily replicable.

 #### 3) Add these descriptive classnames to your HTML.

 In order for our script to recognize a given page under the classification you want, it needs to have the appropriate classname in its HTML body.
-For example, all your Product pages should have the same product classname in their HTML bodies.
+For example, if you chose `rum-product` as your classname for Product in Step #2, then all your Product pages should have `rum-product` as one of the classes on their HTML body.

-#### 4) Create a folder in your repository (found under Advanced Configuration) named `rum`. **Note**: *In order to do this, you will need to pull down your configuration repository.
+#### 4) Create a folder in your repository (found under Advanced Configuration) named `rum`.

+**Note**: *In order to do this, you will need to pull down your configuration repository onto your local machine.
 Folders and files cannot be created in the UI*.

 #### 5) Create a JavaScript file inside `rum` with the same name as your Hostname/Production domain name.

  If your Production domain name is `www.example.com`, then your JS file should be `www.example.com.js`.
 Similarly, if you are using a bare domain such as `abc.com`, then your JS file should be named `abc.com.js`.

-#### 4) Tailor this template to fit your classifications and insert into your JS file:
+#### 6) Tailor this template to fit your classifications and insert into your JS file:

 ```
 (function (w) {